Method of evolving junction on optimal path planning in flow fields: Abstract

 \section{Abstract}

-We propose an algorithm using method of evolving junctions to solve the optimal path planning problems with piece-wise constant flow fields.
-In such flow fields with a convex Lagrangian in the objective function, we can prove that the optimal trajectories must be formed by constant velocity motions.
+{We propose an algorithm using method of evolving junctions to solve the optimal path planning problems with piece-wise constant flow fields.
+In such flow fields, we prove that the optimal trajectories, with respect to a convex Lagrangian in the objective function, must be formed by piece-wise constant velocity motions.
 Taking advantage of this property, we transform the infinite dimensional optimal control problem into a finite dimensional optimization and use intermittent diffusion to solve the problems.
 The algorithm is proven to be complete.
-At last, we demonstrate the performance of the algorithm with various simulation examples.
+At last, we demonstrate the performance of the algorithm with various simulation examples.}

-\keywords{optimal path planning, intermittent diffusion, method of evolving junctions}
+\keywords{optimal path planning, intermittent diffusion, method of evolving junctions.}